defiweb/go-eth/README.md

 		rpc.WithTransport(t),

 		// You can specify a key to sign transactions.
 If provided, the client will
-		// use it with SignTransaction, SendTransaction, and Sign methods instead
+		// use it to with SignTransaction, SendTransaction, and Sign methods instead
 		// of making RPC calls.
-		rpc.WithKey(key, 1),
+		rpc.WithKeys(key),

+		// You can specify a default address to use with SendTransaction if the
+		// transaction doesn't have a "from" field set. rpc.WithDefaultAddress(key.Address()),

+		// You can specify a chain ID to use with SendTransaction if the transaction
+		// doesn't have a "chainID" field set. rpc.WithChainID(1),
 	)
 	if err != nil {
 		panic(err)